Graduate Department of Educational Psychology and Learning Systems

 EDF 6683.
 Family Support for Learning (3).
 This course addresses the theories, current research, and research methods associated with the multiple influences families have on students' educational achievement, with particular attention to issues of development and diversity.

 EDF 6755.
-Theoretical and Practical Issues in Education (3).
-Prerequisite: EDF 5216 or EDP 5935.
+Theory and Practical Issues in Education (3).
+Prerequisite: EDF 5216 or EDP 5053.
 This course is designed as a synthesis for some of the most important themes relevant to learning, cognition, and instruction, including theoretical and practical issues in education related to lifespan development, human cognition, theories of learning and instruction, motivation and emotion, and family support for children.
 The goal of this course is to consider the implications of these issues.

 EDF 6912r.
 Preliminary Research (1–3).
 (S/U grade only).
 This independent study course provides students with a self-directed learning opportunity focused on a specific area of interest and is negotiated with the supervising faculty member.
 This course may be repeated up to eighteen semester hours.